interTwin-eu/DT-Virgo-dags/Final_Release/README.md

 >itwinai exec-pipeline +pipe_key=preproc_pipeline

 where preproc_pipeline is the pipeline's name.
-Itwinai will execute,see the config,yaml file:
+Itwinai will execute the following steps,see the config,yaml file:

 - The preprocessing step named Data-processor
 - A scan with Annalisa, the step named Annalisa-scan
 - The spectrogram production step named QT-dataset

-Instead if you have a preprocessed dataset you don't need to rewrite the config.yaml file just type
+Instead the dataset has been been already preprocessed, you need only the latter two steps.
+So type

 > itwinai exec-pipeline +pipe_key=preproc_pipeline +pipe_steps=[Annalisa-scan,QT-dataset]